farahassaf-25/Restaurant-Website/README.md

 # Restaurant-Website
 Restaurant Management System:
-This is a web application developed in PHP and MySQL with the purpose of giving users the ability to place food orders online and to place a table reservation when they are in need to it.
-It is compatible with Google Chrome and Microsoft Edge.
+Compatible with Google Chrome and Microsoft Edge.
 Also compatible with any device: Desktop, Mobile devices, Tablets ...

 Guide to run this project:
 - install xampp